Learn | Create | Inspire | Connect | Teach

 I look forward to working with the Guild to weave the threads of creativity and strategy for their digital presence while stitching together a world of comfort and creativity with my crochet hooks.

-Janhavi Anturkar - IT + Event Support
+Janhavi Anturkar (VIC) - IT + Event Support

 Hi!
 My name is Janhavi Anturkar, I am an IT engineer working for a multinational IT company in Melbourne, Australia.